ZacGeurts/2PlayerLines-Plus/README.md

 Songgen creates and plays music .song files.<BR />
 Do not be mean to pets.
 Protect your hearing.<BR />
 We are working with 0-44100hz https://www.szynalski.com/tone-generator<BR />
+Do not be mean to pets.
+Courts rule that we cannot extinct mosquitoes.<BR />
 <BR />
 # Requirements
 sudo apt only run once if needed.<BR />